 He has been a featured speaker at the Woodrow Wilson School at Princeton University, the commencement speaker at several prep schools, and the keynoter at numerous state and national youth conventions.

-Frank is busy writing an autobiographical book: ESCAPE FROM HOLLYWOOD: An Actor's Unlikely Journey to Faith.
+Frank is busy writing an autobiographical book: ESCAPE FROM HOLLYWOOD: An Actor's Unlikely Journey to Faith, due out next year.

 He and his wife Annie, live in Los Angeles with their three children.